“Whoever does not show mercy to our young ones, or acknowledge the rights of our elders, is not one of us.” (Ahmad)

 “You become addicted and sick”

 It’s impossible for a child to survive without someone to protect and support them.
 When a child is forced to fend for themselves, they are vulnerable to abuse, exploitation, and drug addiction.
+Without his father and facing desperation, Mohammed fell into drug use.

 “It’s such a bad thing that once it touches your veins, you become addicted and sick.
 It’s impossible for you to get up.
 When I take the drug I’m able to move and talk, but after 15 minutes, the cravings start again, that’s how addictive it is.”